vikashsd/satamevtoi/README.md

 ## Deployment

-The Aadhaar based voting system is developed to overcome the flaws of EVM system.
-So directly EVM will be replaced by touch screen interface having the great user interface and high security.
+The blockchain voting App has been developed to increase the voting percentage and allow roaming citizens to vote from anywhere who are away from base location.
 ## Authors

 * **Vikash singh**